rybak/jira-version-sorter/README.md

 # JIRA version sorter

 Python script to sort JIRA versions.
-Sorts only numerical versions, separated by periods.
-Two-part and three-part versioning schemes are supported.
-Examples of supported JIRA version names:

-- 100.42
-- 2020.77.256
+Sorts "lineages" of versions.
+A lineage is defined by user-provided predicate on the `name` of the version.
+The sorting is done using user-provided comparator.

 Tested only on JIRA server v7.1.6.